We save your clients money, and enable you to earn more. It costs you nothing ... except a little advance planning.

 Two, commit to studying and practicing great writing.
 Read great legal writing by other lawyers.
 If you're a judge read great legal writing by other judges.
 If you're not a judge, don't try to write like judge.
 Good legal writing varies from one genre to another.

 While legal writing courses are available to all professionals, applying those lessons consistently also takes time and focus, luxuries that many lawyers just donít have.
 There are many, many resources out there aimed at helping lawyers improve their legal writing.
-Some of the books we use and recommend include:
+Some of the books we use and recommend are listed below and on our book resources page.

 Who Benefits from Legal Editing?